how to handle stolen check

 c.
 Use Positive Pay Services

-• Positive Pay is a fraud prevention tool that verifies checks presented for payment against a list of issued checks.
+• Stop check fraud with Positive Pay Services.
+Positive Pay is a fraud prevention tool that verifies checks presented for payment against a list of issued checks.
 Any mismatched details are flagged for review, providing an additional layer of security.

 d.
 Opt for Electronic Payments